-The set of recommendations is organized depending on whether they should be considered in the short, medium or long-term, and should correspond to the process, modality and strategic level.
-The detailed recommendations are outlined in chapter 9.
+The following recommendations are organized according to whether they should a) be considered in the short, medium or long-term, and b) correspond to the RFP process, modality and strategic level.
+Chapter 9 contains full details of the recommendations.

-1. PROCESS LEVEL SHORT-TERM
+1. PROCESS LEVEL SHORT TERM

 Recommendation 1.
 The GCF should continue to consider RFPs as a tool for targeted project/programme generation and focus investments on specific themes.
-This would require clear articulation of the purpose and objectives of the RFP, and a shared understanding of the limitations of the RFP process.
+This would require clear articulation of the RFP's purpose and objectives and a shared understanding of the limitations in the RFP process.

 Recommendation 2.
-Regarding the selection of topics for RFPs, the GCF should follow a transparent and strategic approach to identify future topics and themes.
-Selection of topics for RFPs should be evidence based and have clear linkage with prior analyses.
+Regarding selecting topics for RFPs, the GCF should identify future topics and themes strategically and transparently.
+In addition, the selection of RFP topics should be evidence based and linked to previous analyses.
 Such analyses could include, among others, a portfolio gap analysis, stakeholder analysis, market analysis and portfolio performance prediction.

 Recommendation 3.
-The GCF Secretariat should consider designing a standardised RFP process based on universally recognized good practices and on a theory of change with well-defined assumptions.
-The RFPs at the GCF should improve their predictability, transparency and consistency as well as incentivize the participation of the right actors.
+The GCF Secretariat should consider designing a standardized RFP process based on universally recognized good practices and a theory of change with well-defined assumptions.
+The RFPs at the GCF should improve their predictability, transparency, and consistency and incentivize the participation of the right actors.